 Closed Rhinoplasties tend to have less early swelling and have the obvious advantage of no external incision.
 Unfortunately, since the incisions are hidden inside the nose, it is more difficult to visualize the changes made to the nose.
 For most surgeons, this means that there is a slightly higher degree of difficulty as well as a higher chance that deformity is not corrected well.
 More and more surgeons are performing open Rhinoplasty because of this difficulty.

 For Dr. Michael J. Lee, a Closed Rhinoplasty is performed when the changes desired on the nose are related to a bump on the bridge of the nose and minimal changes need to be made to the tip.
 An Open Rhinoplasty is, otherwise performed to allow better visualization and a better chance of correcting the deformity.

 A Secondary or Revision Rhinoplasty can be performed around one year after the previous Rhinoplasty.
-This surgery usually has more risks associated with the surgery because the skin and cartilage are scarred.
+This surgery usually has more risks associated with surgery because the skin and cartilage are scarred.

-The chance of success and improvement lies in the proper diagnosis for the reasons that the deformity is still present.
+The chance of success and improvement lies in the proper diagnosis for the reason that the deformity is still present.
 Sometimes it is an uncorrected problem or sometimes it is caused by the previous surgery.

-Most times additional cartilage and support are needed for the nose and the cartilage is taken from the septum, back of the ear, or small portion of the rib.
+Most times additional cartilage and support are needed for the nose and the cartilage is taken from the septum, back of the ear, or a small portion of the rib.